leblancfg/autocrop/docs/migration.md

 ## CLI changes under discussion

-The current CLI is folder-first. v2 should make single-image mode the default shape and move recursive workflows to shell composition.
+The current CLI is folder-first.
+The next major release should make single-image mode the default shape and move recursive workflows to shell composition.

 ```sh
 autocrop portrait.jpg > cropped.jpg